zedricka/aws-photo-bucket/README.md

   - Note: If you make a change to your function or .yml file you will need to re-deploy
  5. Build a client-side GET request to your specific Lambda URL.
  6. Create a button.
 When user clicks the button, it should initiate an ajax request to your specific Lambda URL, then dynamically display all the images from the public S3 bucket.
+ 7. Use the commands referenced below to make enable static website hosting.
+Then run appropriate command to sync your client-side files to your bucket(ie. html, css , js files).
+Your public url will be in the format of ```http://bucket-name.s3-website-region.amazonaws.com/```.
+Test url in browser

 ### Testing
   - Use live-server to test client-side scripts.